jonathanBieler/BioRecordsProcessing.jl/docs/src/index.md

 ### Conventions

 - If the processing function returns `nothing` the record will not be written to the sink, allowing to filter out records.
 - When writing a file to the disk the sink will get the filename from the source, so a source need to have a filename provided in this case.
+- Paired records are passed as a tuple to the processing function, and this function should generally returns a tuple of records.

 ## Sources